Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Computational complexity

 \begin{proposition} Problems \divkmedian, \divkmeans, and \divksupplier are $\wtwo$-hard with respect to parameters $(\kt)$, $(r+t)$ and $(\mu+t)$. \end{proposition}

-The above intractability results thwart our hopes of solving diversity-aware clustering either optimally or approximately.
-However, on a positive note, there exist instances where achieving a constant-factor approximation is possible in polynomial time.
-Next, we delve into these specific problem instances.
+The above intractability results thwart our hopes of solving diversity-aware clustering optimally in \fpt time.
+However, in the next section, we show that \fpt approximation algorithms can be designed for these problems.